 Graduate College Financial Assistance Office.
 The Graduate College Financial Assistance Office meets the needs of graduate and professional students.
 Students may receive financial services at Wilson Hall, without having to visit other offices on campus.
-Students are offered general information about graduate financial assistance at ASU, may turn in documents, or receive status information on their student loans.
+Students may obtain general information about graduate financial assistance at ASU, may turn in documents, or receive status information on their student loans.
 Students can also apply for emergency short-term loans or pick up forms to report special circumstances.
 Staff members are available to help students with financial assistance concerns.
-Refer to "Financial Aid," page 51, for a full description of graduate financial support and services or visit the Web site at www.asu.edu/graduate.
+Refer to "Financial Aid," page 57, for a full description of graduate financial support and services or visit the Web site at www.asu.edu/graduate.

 Advising and Career/Professional Development.
-Many graduate students have questions and concerns about which degree to pursue, how to combine their student roles with parenting, partnering and worker roles, and what to do with their degrees upon graduation.
+Many graduate students have questions and concerns about which degree to pursue; how to combine their student roles with parenting, partnering, and worker roles; and what opportunities and possibilities their degrees may provide upon graduation.
 The Graduate College provides the following resources.
 Advising.
 The Graduate College's Academic Advising Office supplies general information about policies, procedures, requirements, and support services.
 Appointments are available throughout the year.